bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React.js is a JavaScript framework supporting the development of user interfaces.
+It was created for large applications that have temporal data changes.
+The data in such applications is not static so it changes over time.

 - [ ] What does it mean to _think_ in react?

+“Thinking” in React can basically be broken down into six parts: 1) creating a simple mock service, 2) breaking the functionality into smaller components, 3) making a simple static version, 4) identifying the minimal representation of UI state, 5) identifying where the state should live, and 6) adding two way data flow, when required.

 - [ ] Describe state.

+“State” is an object that represents the parts of an app that can change.

 - [ ] Describe props.

+“Props” are arguments passed into React components via HTML attributes.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects affect something outside of the scope of the current function that’s being executed.
+You can sync effects in a component to state or prop changes via useEffect().

 ## Project Set Up